 -

-Auto Discovery: If the WeatherLink Live is on the same network as your Home Assistant Server, the device should be auto-detected (thanks to Zeroconf) within a few minutes and will be listed under the Discoverd section.
-Go to your Home Assistant Integrations dashboard and hit the Add button and jump to step 4.
+Auto Discovery: If the WeatherLink Live is on the same network as your Home Assistant Server, the device should be auto-detected (thanks to Zeroconf) within a few minutes and will be listed under the Discovered section.
+Go to your Home Assistant Integrations dashboard and hit the Add button, and jump to step 4.

 -

-Manual Add: Click this link to manually add the integration.
+Manual Add: Click this link to add the integration manually.

 -